 Encourage your children to always be gentle and kind to your greyhound and if they are too young to understand this we recommend supervision at all times.
 Below are some useful tips to help create safe boundaries for both your greyhound and the children living in the house.

 Let sleeping dogs lie

-Children should not jump on or near a sleeping greyhound.
-They should not pat a sleeping greyhound in case they growl or snap at being woken.
-Teach children to call a greyhounds name first before you wake it.
+Greyhounds require peaceful environments while sleeping so please do not pat, poke, jump near or shock a greyhound while sleeping as they may growl or snap and please teach children to call a greyhounds name first before you wake it.

 Greyhounds benefit from quiet time and privacy and children should be taught that there are boundaries.
 For example, children should be taught that feeding time is privacy time for your greyhound and if your dog retreats to its bed, children should be educated that this is his quiet time.

 Never allow children to take away or interfere with your dog’s food or dog dish.
 However, if you observe any dominant behaviour towards a child from your dog around her food (such as barking etc) correct immediately.

 This can be done by an adult having the dog under control from a distance and allowing the greyhound to see the child come and place the food bowl in front of it.
 This establishes the child as higher in the pack.

 Children should never hang off your dog’s neck, hug your dog or be allowed to climb on or over your dog.
 This is a very unsafe way for children to interact with any dog, let alone a greyhound.